microsoft/iot-curriculum/README.md

 The [labs](./labs) folder contains details on a range of different labs covering IoT and AI on the edge.

-## Course outlines
+## Educator guides

-The [course-outlines](./course-outlines) folder contains example outlines for courses that can be taught around the IoT space.
+The [educator-guides](./educator-guides) folder contains guides for educators, including suggested course outlines and IoT lab guides.

 ## Microsoft Learn